Shock Wave Interactions and the Riemann-flat Condition: The Geometry behind Metric Smoothing and the Existence of Locally Inertial Frames in General Relativity: Statement of Results

 \section{Statement of Results}

-We now introduce the framework and state our main results.
-Let $\mathcal{M}$ be an $n$-dimensional manifold endowed with a symmetric connection $\Gamma$ bounded in $L^{\infty}$, so that in each coordinate system of the $C^{1,1}$ atlas, the components of $\Gamma$ are $L^\infty$ functions.
-Since we are interested in a local theory, assume $\Gamma$ is given in a fixed coordinate system $x^{i}$ defined in a neighborhood $\mathcal{U}$ of a point $p$, and assume that in $x$-coordinates the connection components $\Gamma^{k}_{ij}$ satisfy
+Let $\mathcal{M}$ be an $n$-dimensional manifold endowed with a symmetric connection $\Gamma$ such that the components of $\Gamma$ and its curvature tensor $Riem(\Gamma)$ are bounded in $L^{\infty}$ in coordinate system $x$.
+The space of $L^{\infty}$ connections with $L^{\infty}$ curvature tensors is invariant under $C^{1,1}$ coordinate transformations, \cite{SmollerTemple}, and provides a general covariant framework in which to address essential metric regularity at shock waves in GR.
+Since we are interested in a local theory, assume $\Gamma$ is given in a fixed coordinate system $x^{i}$ defined in an open neighborhood $\mathcal{U}$ of a point $p$, and assume that in $x$-coordinates the connection components $\Gamma^{k}_{ij}$ satisfy

 for some constant $M_0>0$.
-Our main theorem gives necessary and sufficient conditions for when there exists a $C^{1,1}$ coordinate transformation that lifts the regularity of $\Gamma$ from $L^{\infty}$ to $C^{0,1}$, where $C^{0,1}$ is a regularity not preserved in general by the $C^{1,1}$ atlas.
-(We use the standard convention that components in $x$-coordinates use indices $i,j,k,...$ while components in $y$-coordinates use $\alpha,\beta,\gamma,...$)
+We let $\mathcal{U}$ denote a neighborhood on the manifold and to reduce notation we use $\mathcal{U}$ to denote $\mathcal{U}$ as well.
+When $y$ coordinates are distinguished from $x$, we use the standard convention that components in $x$-coordinates use indices $i,j,k,...$ while components in $y$-coordinates use $\alpha,\beta,\gamma,...$.
+Our main theorem states that there exists a $C^{1,1}$ coordinate transformation that lifts the regularity of $\Gamma$ from $L^{\infty}$ to $C^{0,1}$ if and only if the connection meets the Riemann-flat condition, which we state first: